 Calculation of MRR and ARR

-Understand how Fincome calculates MRR (Monthly Recurring Revenue) and ARR (Annual Recurring Revenue) to faithfully reflect the reality of your recurring revenues.
+Understand how Fincome calculates MRR (Monthly Recurring Revenue) and ARR (Annual Recurring Revenue) to accurately reflect the reality of your recurring revenues.
 Discover the rules applied

 1. Why does Fincome calculate MRR and ARR?

-Fincome's mission is to centralize billing data (Stripe Billing, Chargebee, Hyperline, Sellsy, Pennylane, incoming APIs) and standardize its interpretation in order to provide key SaaS growth metrics in real time: MRR, ARR, churn rate, NRR, projections, forecast scenarios, etc. A homogeneous calculation of MRR/ARR regardless of your PSP (payment service provider) is essential to ensure reporting consistency.
+Fincome's mission is to centralize billing data (Stripe Billing, Chargebee, Hyperline, Sellsy, Pennylane, incoming APIs) and standardize its interpretation in order to provide in real time the key SaaS growth metrics: MRR, ARR, churn rate, NRR, projections, forecast scenarios, etc. A consistent calculation of MRR/ARR regardless of your PSP (payment service provider) is essential to ensure reporting coherence.
 Indeed, without uniform rules:

-• The allocation of movements (New MRR, Expansion, Churn) can be distorted
+The breakdown of movements (New MRR, Expansion, Churn) can be distorted

 2. Definition and usefulness of MRR

 MRR (Monthly Recurring Revenue) represents the monthly recurring revenue generated by your subscriptions.
 It is, in a way, the "monthly snapshot" of the company's recurring revenue.
-Concretely, the MRR for a given month is the sum of all subscription amounts apportioned to one month of service (amounts excluding taxes prorated over the relevant month).
+Concretely, the MRR for a given month is the sum of all subscription amounts apportioned to one month of service (amounts excluding tax prorated over the month concerned).

 MRR is calculated from invoice lines and the period of each subscription.
 The formula used is: